CUH Logo

 Psychologists lead a team of nurses, physiotherapists and occupational therapists.
 We do not see pain as just a physical problem.
 We believe it involves your thoughts, your mood, your activities and your relationships, amongst other things.
 That is why a range of different staff are involved to help build coping strategies in different areas of your life.

-The responsibilities of the clinical team on the programme include:
+The responsibilities of the programme team include:

 • To provide evidence-based approaches for self-management of chronic pain